hrakotom/svelte-zooming-ui/README.md

 # Svelte Zooming UI

+> **⚠️ Work In Progress**: While this library is functional and usable in its current state, it's still under active development.
+Breaking changes may occur in future versions.

 A powerful and flexible zooming user interface library for Svelte applications.
 Create infinite canvas experiences with intuitive pan and zoom controls.

 ## Features